kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   Enable development of linters for API definition and other API tool chains that use API validation rules and metadata.
 Further reducing development effort and risk of incorrect validation rules.
 *   Retain native (or nearly native) performance.
 *   Improve testing rigor by being vastly easier to test.
+*   Allow for client-side validation experiments.

 ### Non-Goals

 *   Eliminate 100% of existing hand-written validation.
 The goal is to drastically reduce the # of hand-written validation cases only to those that are extra-ordinary but not replace all hand-written validation.
-*   Eliminate 100% of net-new hand-written validation
 *   To convert validation into a full-featured scripted language
-*   It is not a goal of this KEP directly to publish validation rules to OpenAPI, that is the goal of a TBD complementary KEP
+*   It is not a goal of this KEP directly to publish validation rules to OpenAPI
+*   It is not a goal of this KEP to expose unenforced validation markers in CR schemas in CR openapi.
 *   It is not a goal of this KEP directly to have declarative defaults, only declarative validation rules.
 That is the goal of a TBD complementary KEP

 ## Proposal